BufferOverflow-c/BrainEngine/README.md

  cmake -S . -B .\build\
 ```

-- If cmake finished successfully, it will create a LveEngine.sln file in the build directory that can be opened with visual studio.
+- If cmake finished successfully, it will create a BrainEngine.sln file in the build directory that can be opened with visual studio.
 In visual studio right click the Shaders project -> build, to build the shaders.
-Right click the LveEngine project -> set as startup project.
+Right click the BrainEngine project -> set as startup project.
 Change from debug to release, and then build and start without debugging.

 #### Building for minGW